Below are commonly asked questions about mentor applicant references:

 How will you contact my references?

 Your references will receive an email from iMentor including a link to an online questionnaire.
-Their answers to that survey will comprise your reference.
 We will only call your references if we cannot reach them by email.

 How many references do you need?

-We ask for 3 references and accept the first two that respond.
+We ask for 3 references and must accept a minimum of two responses.